Chart Color Schemes

 Beechboro features high concentrations of family households, with a higher-than-average median household size

-Family households account for 77.9% of all households, including 41.8% couples with children, 21.8% couples without children, and 12.8% single parent families.
-Non-family households constitute the remaining 22.1%, with lone person households at 19.1% and group households comprising 3.0%.
-The median household size is 2.9 people, which exceeds the Greater Perth average of 2.8.
+Family households constitute 77.9% of all households, including 41.8% couples with children, 21.8% couples without children, and 12.8% single parent families.
+Non-family households account for the remaining 22.1%, with lone person households at 19.1% and group households comprising 3.0% of the total.
+The median household size is 2.9 people, which is larger than the Greater Perth average of 2.8 people.

 Frequently Asked Questions - Households